 - What are the scholarships available for Indian students – A list of generic and country specific scholarships that you can apply to

-- How can you study abroad for free – A list of countries where you can practically study for free
+- Where can you study abroad for low fee – A list of countries where you can practically study for free

 How can I get scholarship for studying abroad?

 Before we jump into various scholarships, here is our advice on finding the right study abroad scholarship for yourself.